A Sequim Sunrise Rotary Club Fundraiser for Sequim’s Homeless Youth

 3. PDN: From Sequim to Berlin… Leads to Best Seller

-4. Boys In The Boat available on Amazon
+4. The Boys In The Boat by Daniel James Brown is available for purchase at book stores and on Amazon

 Be a part of this journey via a donation to the fund, and follow the Joe Rantz Rotary Youth Fund’s progress on Facebook!